hellokitty987/High-Throughput-PyTorch-Streaming-Pipeline/README.md

 ---

+### 💡 Engineering Challenge: The "Sampling Rate" Bottleneck

+During the benchmarking phase, I encountered a unique problem: **The Optimized Loader was too fast to measure.**.
+The script finished too fast that standard monitoring tool `nvidia-smi` couldn't keep up.

+* **The Issue:** The sharded pipeline finished the task in **0.12 seconds**, but the `nvidia-smi` monitoring tool has a minimum polling interval of **0.10 seconds**.
+The GPU would finish the work and return to idle before the monitor could capture a single data point, resulting in jagged, unreliable utilization graphs.
+* **The Solution:** I engineered a **Stress Test Loop** in `run_benchmark.py` that iterates over the dataset **500 times**.
+* **The Result:** I increased the Execution Time (by looping 500 times) so that it would be significantly longer than the Sampling Interval of the monitoring tool.
+This forced the GPU to sustain the workload for ~15 seconds, allowing me to accurately capture the utilization spike (60%+) and prove the elimination of the I/O bottleneck.

+---

 ### 🔮 Future Improvements
 * **Cloud Migration:** Switch `BASE_DIR` to an Azure Blob Storage container.
 * **Augmentation:** Inject `torchvision` transforms into the `data_engine` pipeline.